CS 486/686

 Learning goals

-- Describe the back-propagation algorithm (forward + backward passes).
+- Describe back-propagation (forward + backward passes) and compute a weight's gradient.

 - Decide when to use a neural network vs a decision tree.